Worldbuilding as an exercise into philosophy

 In order to have a meaningful and well-versed world, you must use meaningful and well-versed philosophy.
 You must work from the present state, as so defined in your world, back to zero.
 Or, working forward, define an initial state of being: A deity, a big bang, a space lobster, whatever—that then spirals out of control and results in the foundation of the world.
 This foundation, when missing, and regardless of if it would be crafted from an initial state or after already having formed a current existence, often leads to a world feeling disconnected, haphazard, shallow, or ultimately lifeless.

 So with philosophy being so important to worldbuilding, is it also not the perfect vehicle to explore the real world and to gain better understanding?
 We even do it already in our every day to a degree, with hypotheticals, what-ifs, and simple stories provided in argument of some existing supposition or to explain some arcane concept.
 Even if the layperson could not put into words the above, they could surely relate to it in more simple terms.
+Fiction that can be related with and understood has been used as a vehicle for teaching life lessons since the very inception of language.

 The results of such experimentation may not be immediately helpful.
 If so, then travel laterally.
 What are the current problems of that world?
 Introduce the human element, or species equivalent.
 Introduce flaws, introduce errors.
 Perhaps some more analogues from real-world events.
-What unrelated problems were overcame in the past?
-How will future be problems be overcome given the current situation?
+What unrelated issues were overcome in the past?
+How will future difficulties be overcome given the current situation?

 Of course, coming to grips with what is revealed is its own challenge.

 Furthermore, I consider the idea of an alternate reality, a world tangential to our own, yet so sharing our problems and questions, not that dissimilar from the core tenants of theology.
 The concept of a heaven or hell, where people just like us yet not like us live in a state unrelatable yet so innately familiar.
 A study of gods and gremlins, their historic relevance and reverence.
-To some, it truly is nothing more than a study of story books, an explosive and captivating act of fantasy worldbuilding that has taken many hearts, minds and bodies over many years.
+To some, it truly is nothing more than a study of story books, an explosive and captivating act of fantasy worldbuilding that has taken many hearts, minds, and bodies over many years.
 But perhaps that concept is too vitriolic for what I am presenting.

 Left-click: follow link, Right-click: select node, Scroll: zoom